TISS Logo

 COURSE CONTENTS

-Mathematics for Analytics:
+Mathematical Foundations for Analytics:

 Philosophy of Mathematical Models, Understanding data: numbers and strings, Basic algebraic operations, Set theory, logics and their applications, Basics mathematical functions: Equations and graphs, Limits, continuity, Differential Calculus and Integration, Differential and Difference Equations, Basics of Optimization of equality functions, An overview of optimization of inequality functions, Matrix Algebra, Mini Project on foundation of mathematics for analytics